Skip to main content

 Like other coins, Steller aims to provide financial solutions in a decentralized way.
 For example, you can use Stellar to quickly conduct large transactions that would take days to complete — all without paying banks, investment firms, or other middle-men a fee.
 This cryptocurrency has marketed itself as more of an enterprise solution.
 However, it’s still available to the general public.
 Oddly, the individual coins in Steller are called Lumens.

 Stellar was founded by Jed McCaleb, who originally worked on Ripple (more on that in a minute).
-One Lumen currently sells for about 42 cents, making is an extremely cheap coin to dabble in.
-It high of $0.77 back in early 2018, and shot up to that level again in May 2021.
-A year ago, you could buy a single Lumen for just seven cents.
+One Lumen currently sells for about 34 cents USD (subject to change), making is an extremely cheap coin to dabble in.

 Tether (USDT)